Anne Clark Martindell: Career

 Martindell was already in her 50s when she became active in Democratic politics.
 Her brother, Blair, was the national campaign director for Eugene McCarthy in the 1968 presidential campaign.
 She attended the 1968 Democratic National Convention in Chicago to show support for McCarthy, as well as for the New Jersey gubernatorial candidate Robert B. Meyner, a friend of the family.
 After the convention, Meyner asked Martindell to become vice chair of the New Jersey Democratic State Committee.
 At the end of her four-year appointment, local Democrats encouraged her to run for the New Jersey Senate in 1973 in a traditionally Republican district encompassing parts of Hunterdon, Mercer, Middlesex and Morris counties.
 She managed to beat the incumbent state senator, William E. Schluter, in a year when Republicans battled the specter of the Watergate scandal and Democrats were buoyed by the landslide victory of Brendan Byrne as Governor of New Jersey.

 In her four years in the State Senate, Martindell worked primarily on women's issues, education and the environment.
 She was chair of the Education Committee, a member of the Appropriations Committee, chair of the Budget Revision Subcommittee for Higher Education, chair of the Joint State Library Committee, a member of the Senate Nursing Home Commission and chair of the Committee to Defeat Casino Gambling.
+Martindell led the successful 1974 "No Dice" campaign against legalized casino gambling.
+She was also an outspoken supporter of adding an Equal Rights Amendment to the New Jersey state constitution.
 She was a delegate for Jimmy Carter at the 1976 Democratic National Convention and was an active campaigner for Carter in New Jersey.
 When he was elected president, she resigned from the New Jersey Senate in 1977 to take a series of federal appointments.
 She was succeeded in the Senate by Walter E. Foran, then serving in the New Jersey General Assembly, who won a special election to fill the remainder of Martindell's term as well as the general election for a full four-year term.